stungeye/Programming-1-Notes/docs/06-collections/02-arrays.md

 double pasta[4];

 // This will not make a copy:
-pasta = copy; // Compiler Error: Array type is not assignable.
+pasta = copy; // COMPILER ERROR: Array type is not assignable.
 ```

 Instead we need to use `std::copy` from the `<algorithm>` header: